-Reasonable Alternative 1 would impact approximately 6.55 acres of potentially jurisdictional wetlands and 0.02 acre of ponds (Figures 3.7-5 - 3.7-5E).
-Potential impacts would be predominantly to forested wetlands as well as to some maintained emergent wetlands located within existing road right-of-way and utility easements.
-Impacted wetlands would likely be filled resulting the loss of all existing function in the impacted area.
-Unimpacted wetland areas within the project study area would retain existing function, including flood storage, wildlife habitat, and water pollution abatement.
+The RPA would impact approximately 6.55 acres of potentially jurisdictional wetlands and 0.02 acre of ponds; whereas the Refined RPA would impact approximately 6.88 acres of potentially jurisdictional wetlands and 0.01 acre of ponds (Figures 3.7-5A - 3.7-5P).
+Potential impacts for both alternatives would be predominantly to forested wetlands and some maintained emergent wetlands located within existing road right-of-way and utility easements.
+Impacted wetlands would likely be filled, resulting in the loss of all existing function in the impacted area.
+Note: As the RPA and the Refined RPA footprints are similar, impacts to potentially jurisdictional streams, wetlands, and ponds between the RPA and the Refined RPA are minor and would be difficult to discern on a map.
+Therefore figures showing the differences in impacts between the two alternatives are not included.
+Unimpacted wetland areas within the Project Study Area would retain their existing function including flood storage, wildlife habitat, and water pollution abatement.
 Hydrologic connectivity for remaining wetland areas would be maintained through the use of pipes and culverts as needed and/or appropriate.

-Reasonable Alternative 1 would cross the Saluda River, Senn Branch, Stoop Creek, and Moccasin Branch.
+Both the RPA and the Refined RPA would cross the Saluda River, Senn Branch, Stoop Creek, and Moccasin Branch.
 The remainder of the crossings would be of unnamed creeks and tributaries.
-In total, 52 separate streams or rivers would be crossed for a total of 15,750 linear feet of potential stream impacts.
-Most of the stream impacts associated with Reasonable Alternative 1 would occur on low to medium quality urban streams that have been disturbed, partially piped, or channelized in the past, and have extensive development in their watersheds.
-Impacts would likely include the extension of existing pipes and culverts, placement of rip-rip in the stream channel, and loss of riparian buffers.
+In total, 52 separate streams or rivers would be crossed for a total of 15,750 linear feet of potential stream impacts under the RPA; and 55 separate streams or rivers would be crossed for a total of 16,251 linear feet of potential stream impacts under the Refined RPA.
+Most of the stream impacts associated with both alternatives would occur on low- to medium-quality urban streams that have been disturbed, partially piped or channelized in the past, and have extensive development in their watersheds.
+Impacts would likely include the extension of existing pipes and culverts, placement of rip-rap in the stream channel, and loss of riparian buffers.
 These impacts would likely result in a partial or complete loss of habitat function in the impacted stream section.
 The exact type and extent of impacts to streams would be determined during the final design phase of the project and addressed in the Section 404/401 permitting process.